silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/10_Email/index.md

 <div class="info" markdown="1">
 The default HTML template for emails is named `GenericEmail` and is located in `framework/templates/SilverStripe/Email/`.
-To customise this template, copy it to the `mysite/templates/Email/` folder or use `setTemplate` when you create the `Email` instance.
+To customise this template, copy it to the `mysite/templates/Email/` folder or use `setHTMLTemplate` when you create the `Email` instance.
 </div>